-Stops and Bumpers Check stops and bumpers on the crane for cracks or other damage.
+Windlocks, Stops, and Bumpers Check for free action of windlocks.
+Check stops and bumpers on the crane for cracks or other damage.

-Wheels and Tracks
+Tires, Wheels, and Tracks

+Check the condition of tires for inflation, serious cuts, or excessive wear.
+If lifts on rubber are planned, check tires with a gauge for proper inflation pressure per OEM load charts.
 Check wheels to ensure they are not loose or damaged.
-Check tracks for broken or loose pads, or any other obvious defects.
+On track machines, look for excessive slack, broken or loose pads, or any other obvious defects.